Are you looking to spring clean your business over the next few weeks?

 Doing so will allow you to do more faster than you ever thought possible.

-Scrub up outstanding tasks.
+Scrub up outstanding tasks

+You know those outstanding tasks that need your attention?
 The ones that take a good chunk of time to complete and yet are strikingly similar to one another?
+Why not put in some elbow grease and take care of them now?

 You could make several related phone calls one after another, send a series of email messages out to clients or customers, or draft up a series of social media posts or blog posts.